simonyjung/GardenMonitor/README.md

 # GardenMonitor
-A tool to monitor Simon's window garden
+A small app to monitor and water Simon's window garden.
+Soil moisture sensors monitored with raspberry pi